Ecological-Complexity-Lab/lab_website/index.md

 %}

 {% endcapture %}
+-->

 {%
   include feature.html
   image="images/main_group_photo.jpeg"
   link="team"
   title="Meet our team"
-  text="Our team is made up of people all around the globe" flip=false
+  text="Our team is made up of smart and lovely people all around the globe.
+Want to join us?" flip=false
 %}